calaldees/blog/softwareEnginering/HackTime.md

 * Developers feel personally invested by having the freedom to work in an area that interests them rather than being told what to do 100% of the time
 * Developers can progress their knowledge base rather than being trapped in their role
 * Developers can be a vital think tank to explore new ideas the business may not have been aware of
-* Developers individualism is identified and visible
+* Developers individualism is identified and visible (rather than just always implementing what the business ticket describes)
 * Teams that have a culture of creating and sharing (via passive peer pressure) encourage everyone to explore and contribute
     * Non contributors are immediately visible
 * Create focused engagement (e.g. Friday afternoon, orderly concentration would wane/wonder)
 * The business may be unaware of process's/workflows that are difficult.
 This allows/incentivise developers space to correct these issues and make business efficiency gains
 * Sharing/Demoing programming techniques/case-studies upskills the whole team (Some might consider this to have already been covered but other business knowledge-share initiatives, but is here for completeness)
+* Hack presentations could provide a regular forum for normally separate technical teams to interact.
+This ongoing team-building strengthens business communication.

 Summary of Benefits
 -------------------